 Gaia's Vengeance: The reason why Feuerschwinge attacked humankind when she first awoke is because her purpose is to act as a caretaker of nature.
 Seeing the environmental damage wrought by metahumanity — whom she regards as her children — enraged her and caused her to lash out.

 Gatling Good: Miniguns are introduced in this expansion pack and both the MKVI and The Dragon wield them.
-Your character equip them too, but it requires a fairly heavy point investment into quickness and ranged combat.
+Your character equip them too, but it requires a fairly heavy point investment into quickness and ranged combat, as well as high Strength.
+If you can manage it, though, it's one of the deadliest weapons in the game.

 Hate Plague: The human supremacist group "Humanis" aims to be seen as heroes for stopping violent metahuman riots.
 Since the metahumans weren't actually rioting, Humanis decided to cause one with a mind-altering biological warfare agent.
 The player has the option to point out exactly how hypocritically insane this is.